frictionlessdata/frictionless-py/docs/guides/extracting-data.md

     As List: ['id', 'name']

-The example above covers the case when a header is valid.
-For a header that contains errors in its tabular structure this information can be much more useful, revealing discrepancies, duplicates or missing cell information.
-Please read [API Reference](/docs/references/api-reference/) for more details.
+The example above shows a case when a header is valid.
+For a header that contains errors in its tabular structure, this information can be very useful, revealing discrepancies, duplicates or missing cell information.
+Please read the [API Reference](/docs/references/api-reference#header) for more details.

 ## Row Class

 The `extract`, `resource.read_rows()` and other functions return or yield row objects.
-In Python, this returns a dictionary with the following information:
+In Python, this returns a dictionary with the following information.
+Note: this example uses the [Detector object](/docs/guides/framework/detector-guide), which tweaks how different aspects of metadata are detected.

 ```python title="Python"
 from frictionless import Resource, Detector